-This is one spot that often gets overlooked.
+This is one spot that often gets overlooked is one of the germiest places in home.
 We rinse out the coffee pot but think about how often the handle gets cleaned.
 Probably not often enough.

 Regarding the coffee maker, you can add it to your list to clean more often.
 After all, bacteria love to grow in the damp, dark insides of these well-loved machines.
 Fill it with 4 cups of plain white vinegar, and let that stand for a half-hour.
 Then let it run through, followed by three cycles of water, or until you don’t smell the vinegar.